root-project/web/manual/trees/index.md

 The object is serialized in the branch buffer.

 `splitlevel=1 (default)`<br>
 This branch will automatically be split into sub-branches, with one sub-branch for each data member or object of the object itself.
-In case the object member is a [TClonesArray](https://root.cern/doc/master/classTClonesArray.html), it is processed as a [TObject+](https://root.cern/doc/master/classTObject.html), but only one branch.
+In case the object member is a
+{% include ref class="TClonesArray" %}, it is processed as a
+{% include ref class="TObject" %}, but only one branch.

 `splitlevel=2`<br>
 This branch will automatically be split into sub-branches, with one sub-branch for each data member or object of the object itself.
-In case the object member is a [TClonesArray](https://root.cern/doc/master/classTClonesArray.html), it is processed as a [TObject*](https://root.cern/doc/master/classTObject.html), but only one branch.
+In case the object member is a
+{% include ref class="TClonesArray" %}, it is processed as a
+{% include ref class="TObject" %}, but only one branch.

 ### Adding a branch to an existing tree
 You can add a branch to an existing tree.